$935,275.80 Verdict For Railroad Employee

 Dorrance v.
 Union Pacific Railroad, Multnomah County Case No. 14CV07336

 Plaintiff Dorrance was an employee of defendant Union Pacific Railroad.
-He brought this claim pursuant to the Federal Employers’ Liability Act which governs on-the-job injuries for railroad employees rather than worker’s compensation laws.
-The Act allows Dorrance to sue his own employer for negligently causing him injury.
+He brought this claim under the Federal Employers’ Liability Act which governs on-the-job injuries for railroad employees rather than worker’s compensation laws.
+The Act allows Dorrance to sue his employer for negligently causing him injury.

-Union Pacific Railroad argued that Dorrance was responsible for his own injury for failing to keep a lookout, failing to inspect his work area prior to working and failing to plan his work so as to prevent injury.
-They also disputed the cause and extent of Dorrance’s injury and alleged that Dorrance failed to mitigate his damages.
+Union Pacific Railroad argued that Dorrance was responsible for his injury for failing to keep a lookout, failing to inspect his work area before working and failing to plan his work to prevent injury.
+They also disputed the cause and extent of Dorrance’s injury and alleged that Dorrance did not mitigate his damages.